-- (a) An overview of the process for preparing the Programme Budget 2020-2021, including the consultations with Member States on the strategic directions and priorities of the Region; - (b) an analysis of the priorities identified by Member States in the Region as a result of the prioritization process at the country level; - (c) An overall budget indication by major office and by level, in line with the Member States agreement on the Strategic Budget Space Allocation; and - (d) An outline of the next steps, including further consultations and opportunities for deliberations on the programme of work and budgets.
+- (a) an outline of the next steps, including further consultations and further opportunities for deliberations on the programme of work and budgets - (b) An overview of the process for preparing the Programme Budget 2020-2021, including the consultations with Member States on the strategic directions and priorities of the region; - (c) an analysis of the priorities identified by Member States in the Region as a result of the prioritization process at the country level; - (d) An overall budget indication by major office and by level, adhering to the Member States agreement on the Strategic Budget Space Allocation; and - (e) An outline of the next steps, including further consultations and opportunities for deliberations on the programme of work and budgets.

 This consultation document is presented to the Regional Committee for Member States to confirm the alignment of the needs at the country level with the GPW13 strategic priorities geared towards achieving results at the country level and to provide feedback on the implications of the country prioritization process on the Programme Budget implementation.
-The proposed Programme Budget 2020-2021 will be presented for consideration by the Executive Board in January 2019 and the final proposal to the Seventy-second WHA for approval.
+The proposed Programme Budget 2020-2021 will be presented for consideration by the Executive Board in January 2019 and the final proposal to the 72nd WHA for approval.